exhuma/python-course-basic/slides/index.rst

 Default Arguments
 -----------------

-* Functions can have default arguments.
+* Functions can have default values for arguments.
 * When the function is called, and those arguments are not specified, the default value is used: